jtzou1998/unityDarkSoul/README.md

 https://drive.google.com/file/d/1glvVYLCX13wLTFMEWDq2esuOs5ZPANtZ/view?usp=sharing

+For the game scene.I created the background myself using adobe Ai and PS and the arts have been sold to an indie horror game website including the 5 dark trees , the darkbackground,all the platforms ,grasses.But I do not own the animation and sprites of the enimies nor the background of the mainpage.Tha’s why I cannot put the mainpage as the first page.

 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.